 The remainder of this paper is organized as follows.
 In Section 2, background about architectural patterns, big data concepts, and big data architectural requirements are described.
 Section 3 presents the methodology for conducting this study.
 Section 4 analyses each architectural pattern considering big data requirements.
 Section 5 discusses related to the applicability of the selected patterns for the big data context.
-Finally, our conclusions and perspectives for future work are presented in Section 6.
+Section 6 presents the main threats to the validity of our study, while Section 7 presents the limitations of obtained results.
+Finally, our conclusions and perspectives for future work are presented in Section 8.